Politics of Iran: Post-revolutionary political conditions

 The early days of the revolutionary government were characterized by political tumult.
 In November 1979, the US embassy was seized and its occupants taken hostage and kept captive for 444 days, because of US support for the Shah (monarch) of Iran.
 The eight-year Iran–Iraq War killed hundreds of thousands and cost the country billions of dollars.
 By the early 1980s, power struggles ended in leftists and nationalists eliminated from all governmental institutions, and the revolutionary leader Ayatollah Khomeini and his supporters firmly in control.

 Iran's post-revolution challenges have included the imposition of economic sanctions and the suspension of diplomatic relations with Iran by the United States because of the hostage crisis, political support to Iraq and other acts of terrorism that the U.S. government and some others have accused Iran of sponsoring.
 Emigration from Iran has cost Iran millions of educated people, including entrepreneurs, professionals, technicians, and skilled craftspeople and their capital.
 Poverty rose by nearly 45% in absolute terms during the first 6 years of the Iran-Iraq War, and according to the World Bank, by the time the war ended in 1988, per capita income was a little more than half of what it had been in 1976, shortly before the revolution.
+During the 2026 Iran war and following the elimination Iran's leadership, the IRGC rose as the main power in the country.
+Based on reports Iran has transformed its leadership to a military junta.